MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/directaccess/single-server-wizard/da-basic-plan-s1-infrastructure.md

         **Connectivity verifiers**.
 DirectAccess creates a default web probe that is used by DirectAccess client computers use to verify connectivity to the internal network.
 To ensure the probe works as expected the following names must be registered manually in DNS:

-        1.  directaccess\-webprobehost???should resolve to the internal IPv4 address of the DirectAccess server, or to the IPv6 address in an IPv6\-only environment.
+        1.  directaccess\-webprobehost - should resolve to the internal IPv4 address of the DirectAccess server, or to the IPv6 address in an IPv6\-only environment.

-        2.  directaccess\-corpconnectivityhost???should resolve to localhost \(loopback\) address.
+        2.  directaccess\-corpconnectivityhost - should resolve to localhost \(loopback\) address.
 A and AAAA record should be created, A record with value 127.0.0.1 and AAAA record with value constructed out of NAT64 prefix with the last 32 bits as 127.0.0.1.
 The NAT64 prefix can be retrieved by running the cmdlet get\-netnattransitionconfiguration.

         You can create additional connectivity verifiers using other web addresses over HTTP or PING.
 For each connectivity verifier, a DNS entry must exist.